 Cherry Hill NJ Marijuana Possession Lawyer

-Criminal Defense Attorney in Camden County, New Jersey
+Criminal Defense Attorney for Marijuana Charges in Camden County, New Jersey

+Since marijuana is still considered a Controlled Dangerous Substance (CDS), New Jersey makes money by strictly enforcing its marijuana laws and requiring those convicted of marijuana offenses to pay significant fines and court fees.
+In fact, the possession of any amount of marijuana in New Jersey may result in a $1,000 fine, additional court fees, a sentence to serve up to 6 months in the county jail, and a charge on your criminal record.
 The debate over the legalization of marijuana rages on, with some states adopting medical marijuana policies, while others promote straight legalization.
-As of June 2016, 25 states in the U.S. have legalized medical marijuana, while four states (Alaska, Colorado, Oregon, and Washington), as well as Washington D.C., have legalized marijuana for recreational purposes.
-Currently, New Jersey is among the medical marijuana states, outlawing marijuana that is not prescribed and dispensed at state-approved dispensaries.
-While Colorado’s legal marijuana sales reached nearly $1 billion in 2015, generating more than $135 million in government revenue through taxes and fees, New Jersey makes money by strictly enforcing its marijuana laws and requiring those convicted of marijuana offenses to pay significant fines and court fees.
-In fact, the possession of any amount of marijuana in New Jersey may result in a $1,000 fine, additional court fees, a sentence to serve up to 6 months in the county jail, and a charge on your criminal record.
-Although many see this as ludicrous, a charge for possession of marijuana remains a serious offense with the potential to significantly impact your future.
+Although some places across the country have legalized marijuana for recreational purposes, New Jersey is among the medical marijuana states, outlawing marijuana that is not prescribed and dispensed at state-approved dispensaries.
+Many see this as ludicrous, but a charge for possession of marijuana in Camden County remains a serious offense with the potential to significantly impact your future.

 If you have been arrested for marijuana charges in Camden County, it is very important to enlist the help of an experienced criminal defense lawyer.
 Attorney William Fay has been successfully representing clients charged with drug crimes and other criminal offenses in Southern New Jersey for years, before which he served as a Deputy Attorney General for the New Jersey Attorney General’s Office.
-With his extensive knowledge of the law and unwavering dedication to his clients, Mr. Fay has achieved superior results in court.
+With his extensive knowledge of the law and unwavering dedication to his clients, Mr. Fay has achieved superior results in courts in Bellmawr, Runnemede, Pennsauken, Winslow, Gloucester Township, and everywhere in between.
 With his skill in the court room and at the negotiating table, Mr. Fay is able to position his clients for the best possible results, whether that means a dismissal after trial, enrollment in a diversionary program such as Conditional Discharge or Pre-Trial Intervention, or a negotiated plea to a lesser sentence.
-When he takes your case, you can rest-assured that he will pursue every available legal option until your case is effectively resolved.
-To receive a free initial consultation and find additional information, contact our criminal defense law firm today at 609-832-3202.
+When he takes your marijuana case, you can rest-assured that he will pursue every available legal option until your case is effectively resolved.
+To receive a free initial consultation and find out additional information about potential defenses to beat your marijuana charges, contact our Camden County criminal defense law firm today at 609-832-3202.

 Here’s what one former client had to say about Mr. Fay’s help with his marijuana case: